 Rev. 3:5 ‘He who overcomes will thus be clothed in white garments; and I will not erase his name from the book of life, and I will confess his name before My Father and before His angels.

 This verse carries the suggestion of a believer being erased from the Book of Life, but that suggestion is unintentional.
 Notice carefully what Jesus says and what He doesn't say.
 Jesus explicitly says He will not erase a believer's name, and Jesus never says He will erase a believer's name.
 Nevertheless, because Jesus issued His promise using a double negative (i.e., not erase) in v.5, some assume His statement implies erasure could be possible.

 In reality, our translation of the Greek language into English is to blame for this wrong assumption.
 A double negative in Greek adds emphasis without necessarily implying that the opposite condition is possible.
 So Jesus spoke in a double negative to emphasize the impossibility of being erased from the Book of Life rather than to imply the possibility.

 Putting it all together, we see that believers’ names have always been in the Book of Life (from before the foundation of the world), and unbelievers’ names have never been in the Book of Life (also from before the foundation of the world), and there is no scripture claiming that God adds or erases a name afterward.

 Therefore, we know from scripture that God does not blot anyone’s name out of His Book of Life.
 All who are supposed to be written in His book are written there, as it was always God's purpose to save them.
 In this we should rejoice, just as Jesus told His disciples in Luke 10:

-You also be interested in our article on Can I Lose My Salvation?
+You also be interested in reading Can I Lose My Salvation?